-The official report stated that 90 were killed, missing or injured including 26 in the mine, a mix of RAF personnel, civilian workers and Italian POWs.
-37 killed or missing at Peter Ford & Sons gypsum mine and plaster mill and surrounding countryside, 12 also injured.
-Approximately 7 farm workers were killed at Upper Castle Hayes Farm.
+The official report stated that 90 were killed, missing or injured, including 26 in the mine, a mix of RAF personnel, civilian workers and Italian POWs.
+There were 37 killed or missing at Peter Ford & Sons gypsum mine and plaster mill and surrounding countryside, and 12 also injured.
+Approximately seven farm workers were killed at Upper Castle Hayes Farm.
 One person was killed during the search and rescue.

 Many animals were also killed.

 The Germans claimed it was sabotage.
 Conspiracies went around that it was the IRA or the Italians, a bomb from an enemy plane, or even a new German V2 flying bomb.

 The results of an inquiry were only made public 30 years later, in 1974, and declared that the explosion was an accident.